by Marcelo Guimaraes – Founder & Owner of Discover Scandinavia Tours

 Best Way to See Norwegian Fjords – Lysefjord

 The Lysefjord is located in the Ryfylke region, in the south of the country.
 In the same region you will find the highly accessible Stavanger, a major city in Norway where you can arrive by car, plane, train or boat.
 The choice depends on your place of origin.
 Moreover, the city is full or charming cobblestone streets, colorful buildings, great restaurants and excellent hotels.
 The Thon Hotel Stavanger is one of my favorites.
 Near Sandnes, where the closest major airport is, you will find a historical gem of a hotel called Kronen Gaard.
-We like it so much that we included it in our Be a Norwegian for 10 Days (South Norway) tour.
-And for those interested, in this tour you will get to visit yet another set of UNESCO World Heritage Sites, the towns of Rjukan and Notodden.

 A number of excellent Pulpit Rock tours and Lysefjord cruises are available from both Stavanger and Sandnes and we often include them in programs for our clients visiting the region.